Toshiro Mayuzumi: Biography

 He was initially enthusiastic about avant-garde Western music, especially that of Varèse, but beginning in 1957 he turned to pan-Asianism.

 A prolific composer for the cinema, he composed more than a hundred film scores between Wagaya wa tanoshii (My House Is Fun) in 1951 and Jo no mai in 1984.
 The best-known film with a score by Mayuzumi is The Bible: In the Beginning...
 (1966), for which he was nominated for an Academy Award and a Golden Globe Award for Best Original Score.
 As of 2025, he is one of only two Japanese-born composers to be nominated for a Best Original Score Oscar (the other was Ryuichi Sakamoto for The Last Emperor).

-Mayuzumi was received a special award from the Suntory Music Award in July 1997.
+Mayuzumi has received a special award from the Suntory Music Award in July 1997.

 He died in Kawasaki, Kanagawa at the age of 68 in April 1997.

 Politics

 Mayuzumi served as the chairman of the Nihon wo mamoru Kokumin Kaigi (日本を守る国民会議), an ultraconservative organization that supported constitutional revision.
 He was pivotal in its merger with the Nihon wo mamoru Kai (日本を守る会) to form the Nippon Kaigi, and was slated to become the organization's first leader, but passed away shortly before it was inaugurated.

 Mayuzumi became the first representative of the Liberal Democratic Party's supporter organization, the Liberal National Congress, in 1977, and continued to serve as its representative until his death 20 years later.

 When foreign minister and deputy prime minister Tsutomu Hata stated that "[Japan] must tell [its] children what their forefathers did in Asia before and during the war", Mayuzumi stated in response "It's deplorable that the prime minister of Japan would talk so carelessly.
 In the past, people have been more indirect about the war".